P-TEFb/ABD/README.md

 # ABD
-Creates a table for the number of times a nucleotide (A,T,G and C) is present at each position within a list of genomic intervals of the same size.
+Creates a table for the number of times a nucleotide (A,T,G and C) is present at each position within a specified genomic interval.

 Author: Mrutyunjaya Parida, David Price Lab, UIOWA